NASA Perseverance Mars rover has crud obstructing its rock sample system

 Mars does not take kindly to our robotic explorers.
 It chokes them with dust, roughs up their wheels and messes with their probes, and now it's throwing a new challenge at NASA's Perseverance rover.
-There's some pebble-size debris getting in the way of the machine's rock sample collection system.
+Some pebble-size debris is getting in the way of the machine's rock sample collection system.

 Everything went smoothly at first.
 On Dec.
 29, Perseverance drilled into a rock nicknamed Issole and extracted a sample of it.
 "However, during the transfer of the bit that contains the sample into the rover's bit carousel (which stores bits and passes tubes to the tube processing hardware inside the rover), our sensors indicated an anomaly," wrote Louise Jandura, chief engineer for sampling and caching, in a blog post on Friday.